-OM System OM-5 Mark II First Impressions Review
+OM System OM-5 Mark II Review

 Summary Verdict

-Score: TBC
+Score: 4/5

 For

-Compact, weatherproof and a better grip
+Compact, weatherproof and an improved grip

 CP (Computational Photography) button adds quick access to creative tools